Curriculum, Enrollment, and Graduation

 Graduation Registration Requirements

-A student must be registered at Montana State University the semester of his or her graduation.
-If the student is not required to take any courses at Montana State University during the final semester, he or she must process an “in absentia” registration and pay a registration fee of $30 before the end of the third week of the semester he or she expects to earn a degree.
+A student must be registered at Montana State University during the semester of their graduation.
+If the student is not required to take any courses at Montana State University during the final semester, they must process an “in absentia” registration and pay a registration fee of $30.00 before the end of the third week of the semester in which they expect to earn a degree.
 Arrangements for this registration must be made by the student with the Registrar.
 Graduate students must have the written permission of the Graduate Dean to register in absentia.

 Graduation Procedures